 Biofuel Usage in Aircraft

 Sri Lanka’s aviation industry has taken a significant step towards sustainability by introducing biofuels in aircraft.
-The national carrier, Sri Lankan Airlines, has been successfully operating commercial flights using a blend of biofuel and traditional jet fuel since 2019.
-The biofuel used is made from locally grown jatropha plants, which are a sustainable source of energy.
-This initiative has not only reduced the carbon footprint of the airline but also helped to promote the use of locally sourced biofuels in the country.
+The national carrier, Sri Lankan Airlines, has successfully operated commercial flights using a blend of biofuel and traditional jet fuel since 2019.
+The biofuel is made from locally grown jatropha plants, a sustainable energy source.
+This initiative has reduced the airline’s carbon footprint and helped promote the use of locally sourced biofuels in the country.

 Energy Efficiency Measures

 The aviation industry in Sri Lanka has also implemented several energy efficiency measures to reduce its carbon emissions.
 One such initiative is the installation of solar panels at the Bandaranaike International Airport in Colombo.
-The solar panels generate renewable energy, which is used to power the airport’s facilities.
+The solar panels generate renewable energy, which powers the airport’s facilities.
 This has significantly reduced the airport’s reliance on non-renewable energy sources and helped to reduce carbon emissions.

-Moreover, Sri Lanka’s aviation industry has also implemented measures to reduce energy consumption in aircraft.
+Moreover, Sri Lanka’s aviation industry has also implemented measures to reduce aircraft energy consumption.
 The national carrier has introduced lightweight materials in its aircraft, which reduce fuel consumption and carbon emissions.
 Additionally, the airline has implemented measures to reduce the weight of onboard equipment, such as trolleys and seats, which also contribute to energy savings.

 Overall, Sri Lanka’s aviation industry has made significant progress towards sustainability by introducing innovative initiatives such as biofuel usage and energy efficiency measures.
-These initiatives not only reduce the industry’s carbon footprint but also promote the use of sustainable energy sources in the country.
+These initiatives reduce the industry’s carbon footprint and promote the use of sustainable energy sources in the country.

 Bandaranaike International Airport Initiatives

 Bandaranaike International Airport, located in the capital city of Colombo, has implemented several sustainability initiatives to reduce its carbon footprint and promote eco-friendliness.
-One of its key initiatives is the installation of a 1 MW solar power plant, which generates clean energy and reduces the airport’s reliance on non-renewable energy sources.
-The airport has also implemented a waste management system that includes recycling and composting, reducing the amount of waste sent to landfills.
+One key initiative is the installation of a 1 MW solar power plant, which generates clean energy and reduces the airport’s reliance on non-renewable energy sources.
+The airport has also implemented a waste management system that includes recycling and composting, reducing waste sent to landfills.

-To reduce water consumption, the airport has installed low-flow fixtures and implemented rainwater harvesting systems.
-In addition, the airport has implemented energy-efficient lighting systems and HVAC systems to reduce energy consumption.
+The airport has installed low-flow fixtures and implemented rainwater harvesting systems to reduce water consumption.
+In addition, it has implemented energy-efficient lighting and HVAC systems to reduce energy consumption.

 Mattala Rajapaksa International Airport Initiatives

 Mattala Rajapaksa International Airport, located in Hambantota, has also implemented sustainability initiatives to reduce its environmental impact.
 The airport has installed a 500 kW solar power plant, which generates clean energy and reduces the airport’s carbon emissions.
-The airport has also implemented a waste management system that includes recycling and composting, reducing the amount of waste sent to landfills.
+It has also implemented a waste management system that includes recycling and composting, reducing waste sent to landfills.

-To reduce water consumption, the airport has installed low-flow fixtures and implemented rainwater harvesting systems.
-In addition, the airport has implemented energy-efficient lighting systems and HVAC systems to reduce energy consumption.
+The airport has installed low-flow fixtures and implemented rainwater harvesting systems to reduce water consumption.
+In addition, it has implemented energy-efficient lighting and HVAC systems to reduce energy consumption.

-Both airports have also implemented green transportation initiatives, including electric vehicle charging stations and shuttle services, to reduce emissions from ground transportation.
+Both airports have also implemented green transportation initiatives, including electric vehicle charging stations and shuttle services, to reduce ground transportation emissions.
 These sustainability initiatives demonstrate the aviation industry’s commitment to reducing its environmental impact and promoting eco-friendliness.

 Stakeholder Engagement and Collaboration